 African Adventure by Donald Ker (1957).
 The founder of Ker & Downey, the famous safari company, tells of his own experiences with big game and some of his better known clients.

-Fred G Merfield was an English planter in the Cameroons before the First World War and collected 115 gorillas and other rare creatures for European museums.
+Frederick George Merfield (1889 - 1960) was an English planter in the Cameroons before the First World War and collected 115 gorillas and other rare creatures for European museums.
 During the 2nd World War, he had the distinction of becoming an French Commissioner of Police in the French Cameroons, despite being English.
 Merfield was the first author to describe the chimpanzees use of 'tools'.

 Gorillas Were My Neighbours by Fred G Merfield (1956) with Harry Miller, is the true story of Fred Merfield's life among the gorillas of the west African forests.
 Merfield was described as the greatest white hunter in Africa, for he sought out the most difficult terrain for his activities and constantly belied the theory that only Africans have the necessary stealth, skill and endurance for tracking and hunting in their dense tropical forests.
 Fred Merfield's chief interest was always the rare gorilla of West Africa, and he eventually penetrated the remote, little known Mendjim country where, by the exercise of courage and persistence, he made friends with the wild natives.

 Gorilla Hunter: The African Adventures Of A Hunter Extraordinary by Fred G Merfield (1956) with Harry Miller, are the memoirs of a professional hunter who spent 35 years in the French Cameroons, collecting rare animals for museums and zoos.
-This book contains much information about the gorilla in his native habitat and disposes of many false myths.
+This book contains much information about the gorilla in his native habitat and dispels many false myths.
 This is the US edition of 'Gorillas Were My Neighbours'.

-Safari Trail by Tom Murray Smith (1965) are stories from the author's life experiences as a professional hunter with accounts of some of his most exciting hunts with well-known clients.
+Safari Trail by T Murray Smith (1965) are stories from the author's life experiences as a professional hunter with accounts of some of his most exciting hunts with well-known clients.
 He hunted throughout East and Central Africa particularly for elephant and lion.

-Read Tom Murray Smith's biography 'Nimrod Smith: A Profile Of T Murray Smith' by Alan Wykes
+Biography of T Murray Smith 'Nimrod Smith: A Profile Of T Murray Smith' by Alan Wykes

 Hunting, Settling And Remembering by Philip Percival (1997).
 Philip Percival recalled his long hunting career as a professional hunter in the safari business in manuscipts for this book just prior to his death in 1966.

-No Tears For The Crocodile by Paul Potous (1956) The author seeks his freedom in a flat bottomed boat on an African river, killing crocodiles at a distance of six feet.
-As a professional hunter, he kills them for their belly skins which make leather that will last a hundred years.
-Recent Addition
+No Tears For The Crocodile by Paul L Potous (1956) recounts his experiences shooting lake and river crocodiles for a living in Nyasaland (Malawi) in the period after World War II.
+As a professional hunter, he killed them for their belly skins which make leather that will last a hundred years.

 The Last Stronghold Of Big Game by Andreas Robert Siedentopf (1946) is a memoir of the author's days as a big game hunter in Africa.
 Fifteen years in Tanganyika and Kenya after rogue buffalo, man-eating lions and leopards and other big game.
 Siedentopf was a keen observer and was made an honorary game warden.
 He also had the habit of giving names to animals, such as 'Shukra' the rogue elephant and 'Shatani' the man-eating leopard.